Arthur200000/MiniUPnPc-Applescript-GUIWrapper/README.md

 MiniUPnPc-Applescript-GUIWrapper
 ================================
+Well, can anyone tell me which charset the script is using?

+---
 An AppleScript-based MiniUPnPc wrapper GUI.
 Useful for P2P, online gaming, ssh, etc.

 Target: Make an app-bundle-wrapped AppleScript wrapper for miniupnpc <http://miniupnp.free.fr/>